KB Controls is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read more in our disclaimer

 There are still may factories in the world running on PLC-5 PLCs, although those older systems should be migrated to the ControlLogix families in the near future.
 This is because PLC-5 parts will become harder and harder to source.

-A step-by-step guide to installing Connected Components Workbench by Rockwell Automation, the free development environment for Micro800 PLCs, PanelView Component HMIs, Kinetix 300 Servo Drives, and PowerFlex 525 variable frequency drives.
+A step-by-step guide to downloading and installing Connected Components Workbench by Rockwell Automation, the free development environment for Micro800 PLCs, PanelView Component HMIs, Kinetix 3 Servo Drives, and PowerFlex 525 variable frequency drives.